aliciag92/regression-project/README.md

 #### 4. Model/Evaluate
 - Establish and evaluate a baseline model
-- Develop various regression models with varying hyperparameters (as many as needed) and settle on the best model by plotting residuals and comparing evaluation metrics.
+- Generate various regression algorithms with varying hyperparameters (as many as needed) and settle on the best algorithm by plotting residuals and comparing evaluation metrics.
 - Choose the best model and test that final model on out-of-sample data
 - Summarize performance, interpret, and document results.